pulumi/pulumi-hugo/themes/default/content/blog/building-developer-portals/index.md

 ### New Project Wizard

-The new project wizard allows anyone in your organization to pick a template they want to install, create the repo or directory for it, and walk through configuring the deployment of that template.
+The New Project Wizard allows anyone in your organization to pick a template they want to install, create the repo or directory for it, and walk through configuring the deployment of that template.
 We’ve added support for configuring [Pulumi Deployments](/docs/pulumi-cloud/deployments/get-started/#new-project-wizard), meaning any template can be deployed without needing the Pulumi CLI locally, or any other CI/CD configuration.
 Follow these steps to be up and running with your infrastructure in a few clicks:

-- Navigate to the “New Project” tab.
+- You can either 1/ use the UI or 2/ use Deploy with Pulumi buttons.
+If using the UI, navigate to the “New Project” tab.
 Select “Use a template” if you’d like to create a fully featured project, or select “Use a starter” if you want to create a bare-bones project with only the minimal necessary boilerplate file structure and Pulumi code.
+If you are using [Deploy with Pulumi buttons](/docs/pulumi-cloud/pulumi-button), you can embed a button on your templates inside GitHub to enable point-and-click deployment of those templates.
 - In order to use templates you will need to authorize Pulumi with GitHub so that it can clone private repositories as template sources and commit new code for your projects.
 Click the “Authorize GitHub” button and accept the required permissions if you would like to use templates.
 - On the next screen select your deployment method.
 You may need to install the Pulumi GitHub app if you haven’t already to use Pulumi Deployments.
 - You’ll now be prompted to enter some information about the project you’re about to create: the project and stack name, the configuration details specific to that template, the repo to use when committing your new project code, and optionally the Environment you want to use.
 Environments enable you to use a bundle of pre-configured secrets and configuration values without needing to re-specify all of them during project creation.